ZilchEngine/ZilchDocs/zilch_editor_documentation/zilchmanual/editor/editor_configuration.markdown

  ###  CodeFolding
 **Code folding** is a common feature of code editors that allows the user to hide code that they don't want to see at the moment.
-In the Zero Editor, with code folding enabled, any paired set of curly braces may be collapsed by clicking its toggle button in the editor.
+In the Zilch Editor, with code folding enabled, any paired set of curly braces may be collapsed by clicking its toggle button in the editor.
 If code folding is disabled, these controls will be hidden, and the code folding section of the gutter will be collapsed.

 ![Code Folding Example](https://raw.githubusercontent.com/ZilchEngine/ZilchFiles/master/doc_files/66668.gif)